BYU Cougars football: Big 12 (2023-present)

 On September 10, 2021, the Big 12 Conference announced they had invited BYU to join the conference, along with Cincinnati, UCF, and Houston.
 BYU accepted the invitation and began competing in the conference in the 2023 season.

-BYU struggled during its first season of Big 12 play in 2023, finishing 5-7 overall with a 2-7 conference record.
-The Cougars improved significantly in their second season of Big 12 play in 2024, finishing in a four-way tie for first in the conference with a 11-2 overall record (7-2 in conference).
-They ended the season with a 36-14 win over a ranked Colorado team in the Alamo Bowl, and finished ranked 14th in the Coaches' poll and 13th in the AP poll.
+BYU struggled during its first season of Big 12 play in 2023, finishing 5–7 overall with a 2–7 conference record.
+The Cougars improved significantly in their second season of Big 12 play in 2024, finishing in a four-way tie for first in the conference with a 11–2 overall record (7–2 in conference).
+They ended the season with a 36–14 win over a ranked Colorado team in the Alamo Bowl, and finished ranked 14th in the Coaches' poll and 13th in the AP poll.

+In 2025, BYU started the season 8-0 for the second year in a row (the first pair of consecutive starts of 8-0 or better in program history) and reached a peak AP rank of No. 8 before losing their first game to No. 9 Texas Tech.
+This would be BYU's only loss of the regular season, as they finished 11-1 and tied with Texas Tech for first place in the Big 12 standings.
+BYU qualified for the Big 12 Championship Game against Texas Tech, making their first conference title appearance in the Big 12.
+The Cougars lost to the Red Raiders and were left out of the final College Football Playoff field as a result, finishing at No. 12 in the playoff rankings.
+BYU was invited to play in the Pop Tarts Bowl against No. 22 Georgia Tech.
+The Cougars won that game 25-21 and finished the season 12–2, completing their first 12-win season since 2001.

+During the offseason following the 2025 season, Kalani Sitake received an offer from Penn State to become the Nittany Lions' new head coach.
+While there was initially mutual interest between Sitake and Penn State, he ultimately chose to remain at BYU and agreed to a long-term extension which included a substantial pay raise.
+On January 1, 2026, BYU defensive coordinator Jay Hill announced that he had accepted the same position at Michigan.
+Defensive backs coach Jernaro Gilford also accepted the same role at Michigan.
+On January 7, BYU announced the promotion of defensive ends coach and special teams coordinator Kelly Poppinga to the position of defensive coordinator, and the hiring of Boise State defensive backs coach Demario Warren for the same position at BYU.